zchinet30/PXLink/README.md

 # System requirements:

+This script has been tested in Linux.
+To use it, you need to:
 1. Install GROMACS 4.6 or newer.
 For details on installation, please refer to GROMACS website: https://www.gromacs.org/
 2. Install Python 3.9 or newer.
 3. Install required Python libraries: Numpy, Pandas, Networkx and Matplotlib